openedx/edx-documentation/en_us/shared/students/SFD_start_course.rst

 Start a Course
 ===============

-To start work in a course that is in progress, follow these steps.
+To start work in a course, follow these steps on or after the course start date.

+..
+Clarifying question on EDUCATOR-2190 2/7/18

 #.
-On your dashboard, click **View Course** for the course that you want to open.
+On your dashboard, click **View Course** for the course that you want to
+   open.

    .. image:: ../../shared/images/dashboard_view_course.png
      :width: 500